 Approaching the Booth Moments Essay

-This year, the admissions committee is following an approach with the Chicago Booth MBA essay questions, and for good reason – the essay has been working for them.
+This year, the admissions committee at Chicago Booth is sticking with their Booth Moments essay questions, and for good reason – the essay has been working for them.
 As it has in prior years, the Booth application asks applicants to pick their favorite “moment” from a set of images and then write an essay (or develop a PowerPoint) explaining how the photo relates to their desire to go to Booth.
 Your mom might be forgiving if you ramble on incoherently while answering her question, so here’s the first piece of painfully obvious advice: your mother doesn’t work in the Chicago Booth admissions office!

 Fear not, though.
 Booth knows that its reputation as a quant-heavy intellectual powerhouse is rock-solid.
 They’ll use your GPA, GMAT, recommendations and resume to ensure that you can do the academic heavy-lifting if admitted.
 It follows, therefore, that admissions officers want insight into other aspects of you as an applicant in your essay.
 Heck, their intentions are right there in the essay question: “Which moment resonates with you, and tell us why?”